 1844 - Marries and leases land to begin farming.

-1856 - Purchases four hundred consignment boxes of the Buckeye Garden Seed Company from Robert Robertson who was moving to Iowa.
-During the late 1850s and early 1860s, business does well and Livingston is able to expand his farming and seed operations.
+1856 - Purchases 400 boxes of the Buckeye Garden Seed Company from Robert Robertson who was moving to Iowa.
+During the late 1850s and early 1860s, business does well; and Livingston is able to expand his farming and seed operations.

-1864-65 - Builds a home and consolidates seed and farming operations in one location.
+1864-65 - Builds a family home and consolidates seed and farming operations in one location.

 1875-76 - The Buckeye Garden Seed Company went bankrupt in the economic crash that affected many businesses in the nation.
 The business is dissolved and new entity formed by son Robert and named, "A. W. Livingston's Sons."
 Marketing was expanded using seed catalogs and advertising in newspapers and magazines.